Bill Clinton sexual assault and misconduct allegations: Other accusations

 In April 1998, Inside Edition reported that Cristy Zercher, a former flight attendant, had accused Clinton of groping and fondling her on a 1992 campaign flight while his wife Hillary was sleeping nearby.
-A release announcing the results of Zercher's polygraph test stated that she had negative ratings for truthfulness on four questions asked the week prior.

 In 1999, Eileen Wellstone reiterated to reporters that she had accused Clinton of sexually assaulting her in 1969, when they were students at Oxford.
 Wellstone filed a complaint with the university, but no charges were brought against Clinton.

 A campaign staffer, Sandra Allen James, accused Clinton of sexually assaulting her in his hotel room in 1991.
 She claimed that he exposed himself to her and forced her to conduct oral sex on him while they were sitting on the couch.

 A former professor from the University of Arkansas claimed Clinton had groped a female student and tried to trap her in his office when he was a professor.
 This would later be backed up by a piece written by Daniel Harris and Teresa Hampton, which alleged that students at the university confirmed that Clinton had tried to force himself on them when he was a professor.

 Karen Hinton, who served in the Clinton administration under the HUD Secretary Andrew Cuomo, told journalist Michael Isikoff that Clinton had harassed her at a fundraiser in 1984.
 Hinton claimed that Clinton had been staring at her and that he wrote down his hotel room number and a question mark on a napkin and gave it to her, which she said made her feel humiliated.
 Her allegations were published in Isikoff's book Uncovering Clinton.